Tuition and Fees

 HFS Chicago Scholars

 HFS provides scholarships to economically disadvantaged, at-risk Chicago inner-city students who show academic leadership and promise.
-Application deadline is December each year.
+Application deadline is November 15, 2020.
 For application details call 312-421-4070.

 HighSight provides scholarships to Chicago families with motivated students.
-Application deadline is late February each year.
+Applications for the class of 2025 will be available in February, 2021.
 Call 312-787-9824.

 Be sure to check with your parish for possible opportunities as well as fraternal organizations such as Knights of Columbus.